IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcap.md

 to the largest packet length in the file.

 LinkType and additional information (32 bits):
-: a 32-bit unsigned integer that contains the link-layer type of packets in the file and may contain additional information.
+: an unsigned integer that contains the link-layer type of packets in the file and may contain additional information.

 The LinkType and additional information field is in the form